evoingram/newAQCWebsite/README.md

 - [X] image carousel for court transcription section changes images every 7-8 seconds to show sections of the company's product.
 - [X] added hover blur to front showcase image
 - [X] added linear gradient to logo and nav menus
+- [X] add user click menu to courttranscription slide so they can switch between pictures
+- [X] FAQ questions & also FAQ expands to 100% width

 Still left to finish:

 - [ ] typos
 - [ ] priceQuote popup
-- [ ] FAQ questions & also FAQ expands to 100% width
 - [ ] rates section
 - [ ] ordering pages/popup
 - [ ] select images for placeholders